Vollinger0/esm/development.md

 Make sure you are in the current env of the script, then execute:

+- `pip install -e .` to make sure the module builds correctly
-- `pyinstaller esm.spec --noconfirm`
+- `pyinstaller esm.spec --noconfirm` creates the distribution

-This will create the distributable script with all its dependencies in `dist/`.
+This will create the distributable files with all its dependencies in `dist/esm`.
 Pack it up and distribute.

 ## TODOS